bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 Testing our implementation is important.
 It ensures all parts of the implementation function according to the specification.

-In this module we will be learning how to run test262 tests as well as implement tests ourselves.
+In this module we will be learning how to run Test262 tests, as well as implement tests ourselves.

 # **4.1** Running jstests

-There are two different test suites built into mach.
+There are two different test suites built into SpiderMonkey.
 The one we are interested in is the Test262 suite.
 This is the tests all EcmaScript engines have to conform to ensure JavaScript is implemented correctly.

 Tests from the Test262 test suite are located in `mozilla-unified/js/src/tests/test262`.
 Mostly we are interested in the folder `built-ins`, as this is where the tests for `Array` are located.